pylls/thebasketcase/README.md

 # thebasketcase

-- pcap dump all headers for traffic from/to basket2 box = most generic
++ pcap dump all headers for traffic from/to basket2 box = most generic
 - we want a docker container that starts TB with a given padding, dumps all traffic in a pcap, and sends it away
+- split gatherserver and basket2 server into two docker containers
+- basket2 server should be isolated by IP from the gatherserver

 # getting overhead